We at Discover Medical London are deeply saddened by the death of Her Majesty Queen Elizabeth II.

 Sickness & the streets of disease from the Great Plague to the present day.

-Marking 350 years since the end of the Great Plague of London in 1666, we present a special half day study tour investigating the A-Z of infectious diseases and medical conditions from hepatitis ‘A’ to the Zits, spots, sores and scabs that have marked out victims of the various poxes to afflict the city and its people from the seventeenth to the twenty first centuries.
+Marking more than three and a half centuries since the end of the Great Plague of London in 1666, we present a special study tour investigating the A-Z of infectious diseases and medical conditions from hepatitis ‘A’ to the Zits, spots, sores and scabs that have marked out victims of the various poxes to afflict the city and its people from the seventeenth to the twenty first centuries.

 Starting with a visit to The National Gallery to reveal some of the pestilent stories behind the pretty faces on display we spread like a virus through the most fashionable and notorious addresses in town to reveal the history of epidemic and infection and the scars they have left on the city.